TalixAI/Elo/README.md

 3. **Contextual Application**: DMCS applies past legal cases and contextual knowledge to refine the thesis preparation.
 4. **Resource Optimization**: ERMU manages computational resources, ensuring efficient processing of legal documents and case analysis.

-**Simulation Results**: The Elo system demonstrates high effectiveness in analyzing complex legal cases, identifying relevant precedents, and preparing a coherent defense thesis.
+In this scenario the Elo system demonstrates high effectiveness in analyzing complex legal cases, identifying relevant precedents, and preparing a coherent defense thesis.
 This capability is due to its modular design and integration of specialized models.

 #### **Healthcare Domain: Cancer Treatment Planning**